ReadAlongs/Studio/prepare.md

 * Spinning up a server

 ## Installing
-The best thing to do is install with pip: `pip install readalongs`.
+To install the latest version published to PyPI, you can run a standard pip installation: `pip install readalongs`.
+Be warned, however, that this project is currectly very active so the published versino is out-of-date.
+It's probably best to install the current development version.

-Otherwise, clone the repo and pip install it locally.
+To install the current development version, clone the repo and pip install it locally:

 ```
 $ git clone https://github.com/ReadAlongs/Studio.git